shvets/linux_provision/README.md

  boot2docker is a lightweight Linux image made specifically to run Docker containers.
 It runs completely from RAM, weighs  approximately 27 MB and boots in about 5 seconds.

 We'll run the Docker client natively on OSX, but the Docker server will run inside our boot2docker VM.
-This also means boot2docker, not OSX, is the Docker host.
+This also means that boot2docker, not OSX, is the Docker host.

 This command will create **boot2docker-vm** virtual machine:

 ```bash
 boot2docker init
 ```
+Go to VirtualBox UI - new VM will be added.

 Start it up:

 ```bash